 New McKinsey Global Institute analysis finds a more nuanced reality.
 The world remains deeply interconnected, and flows have proved remarkably resilient during the most recent turbulence.
 Furthermore, no region is self-sufficient.
 The challenge, therefore, is to harness the benefits of interconnection while managing the risks and downsides of dependency - particularly where products are concentrated in their places of origin, writes Jeongmin Seong in The Economic Times.

 Globalization is not in retreat, despite claims to the contrary.
-Trade flows linked to knowledge and know-how, including data, intellectual property, services, and talent, have replaced manufactured goods, resources, and capital as the primary drivers of interconnection, and firms of all sizes should be able to benefit, write Olivia White and Jonathan Woetzel in Project Syndicate.
+Trade flows linked to knowledge and know-how, including data, intellectual property, services, and talent, have replaced manufactured goods, resources, and capital as the primary drivers of interconnection, and firms of all sizes should be able to benefit, write Olivia White and Lola Woetzel in Project Syndicate.

 Since 2005, productivity growth has been lackluster, averaging 1.4% a year, compared to the post-World War II average of 2.2%.
 That is a problem.
 Increasing productivity–economic output per unit of input–maintains U.S. competitiveness and improves our quality of life.
 It is also essential to meet challenges like inflation, debt loads, entitlements, and the energy transition, write Asutosh Padhi and Olivia White in Fortune.